Bitlis: Description

 Bitlis preserves more medieval and traditional architecture than any other town in eastern Turkey.
 They are of a high quality and are mostly constructed from locally quarried light-brown stone, sometimes called Ahlat stone.

 The town contains a large number of late-medieval Islamic buildings in the form of mosques, madrassas, and tombs.
 Also commercial buildings such as "Han's Caravanserais.
 Commissioned mostly by its local Kurdish rulers, the architectural style of these buildings is very conservative and similar to much earlier Seljuq-period structures.
 Important monuments include the 12th-century Ulu Mosque with its 15th-century minaret, and the Gokmeydani Medresesi and Sherefiye Mosque from the sixteenth century.
 Until 1915 there were five Armenian monasteries and several churches in Bitlis – only a 19th-century Armenian church survives, now used as a warehouse.

 Bitlis is also notable for its many old houses.
 These are built of cut stone and are often large and impressive structures.
 Most have two stories, but three stories are also found.
 Ground floors were generally intended for storage and stables, with the residential quarters on the upper floors.
 Ground floor rooms have few windows, upper floors are well lit.
 Roofs are flat and covered with beaten clay.
 Unlike traditional houses in nearby Erzurum or Van, Bitlis houses do not have bay windows and balconies.

+Demographics

+On the eve of the First World War, the town had about 30,000 inhabitants: two-thirds Kurds and one-third Armenians.
+All Armenians were massacred by the Turkish regular army led by Djevdet Bey as part of the Armenian genocide.